MachinisteWeb/node-atlas/README.en.md

 ## View and Template Part ##

 NodeAtlas works with a configuration with usage of `webconfig.json` that allow its to scale and upgrade possibilities in a versatille way.
-For example, to create a website without JavaScript server-side (no controller), just add a `template` parameter to each route.
+For example, to create a website without JavaScript server-side (no controller), just add a `view` parameter to each route.

-It's still possible to use JavaScript inline into templates with the capabilities offer by template engine [EJS2](http://ejs.co/) used by NodeAtlas.
+It's still possible to use JavaScript inline into views with the capabilities offer by template engine [EJS2](http://ejs.co/) used by NodeAtlas.

-We will see all possibilities with couples of templates files together.
+We will see all possibilities with couples of views files together.

 ### More one page ###